StackVista/stackstate-docs/use/stackstate-ui/views/about_views.md

 ## View health state

-A view is also a tool to define a clear selection of components for which you want to receive a event notifications.
+A view is also a tool to define a clear selection of components for which you want to receive an event notifications.
 Typically, these are services that provide business value to a team's \(internal\) customers.
 StackState can define a single health state for any given set of components stored as a view - the [view health state](../../concepts/health-state.md#view-health-state).
 The view health state reflects the health state of components and relations within the view.
 It can be calculated based on a simple count, but it could also be something more complex, for example:

 * Report view health state `CLEAR` if service A and service B are working fine.
 * Report view health `DEVIATING` if service A has a problem.